 - 2.19 The school meets the standard. - 2.20 There is a suitable policy and procedures with regard to risk assessment.
 Risk assessments are recorded electronically and monitored effectively by the health and safety committee.
 There are clear lines of responsibility for assessing risk.
-Subject leaders oversee risk assessments in their departments effectively.
+Subject leaders oversee risk assessments effectively.
 Senior leaders monitor those for off-site trips.
 Individual care plans include the effective assessment of risk for vulnerable pupils.
 Risk assessments are reviewed regularly, and appropriate action taken where required to reduce risk.
 The school has completed an effective risk assessment to identify how the proposed increase in numbers would affect school facilities.
-It has put suitable procedures in place as a result which include increasing capacity in existing buildings.
-Plans also outline the effective management of existing communal spaces to cater suitably for the proposed increase in numbers. - 2.21 The planning and procedures for off-site visits is detailed and clear with appropriate checks and approval in place.
+It has put suitable procedures in place as a result which include increasing capacity in existing buildings, such as plans for the installation of classrooms in previous boarding accommodation.
+Plans also outline the effective management of existing communal spaces, such as the dining room and hall, to cater suitably for the proposed increase in numbers. - 2.21 The planning and procedures for offsite visits are detailed and clear with appropriate checks and approval in place.
 Parents are suitably informed of arrangements for school trips including behaviour expectations, safeguarding procedures, activities and travel details.
 Risk assessments are amended if changes occur.
-Any changes to arrangements are communicated to parents without delay. - 2.22 Staff confirmed that they had received training regarding the completion of risk assessments, including those for off-site visits and residentials.
-They are confident in completing them.
+Any changes to arrangements are communicated to parents without delay. - 2.22 Staff confirmed that they had received training regarding the completion of risk assessments, including those for offsite visits and residentials.
+They are confident in completing them, including those for trips and hazardous activities.